-- 1. Student can include any board memberships as part of their portfolios.
-In order to do so, they must describe, in consultation with their student coach, how the board membership can contribute to the acquisition of one or more competencies of their Bachelor's programme. - 2.
+- 1. Students can include any board memberships as part of their portfolios.
+In order to do so, they must describe, in consultation with their student coach, how the board membership can contribute to the acquisition of one or more competencies of their study programme. - 2.
 Board memberships for the DPC, IPC, CPC, or for study associations, student associations and as members of committees at Fontys can be listed on the diploma supplement.
-The student must request the listing at least 2 weeks prior to the graduation ceremony via the study programme administration.
+The student must request the listing at least 2 weeks prior to the graduation ceremony via the study programme administration via fhec@fontys.nl.